roadrunner-server/docs/queues/overview.md

 );
 ```

-> **Warning**
+{% endcode %}

+{% hint style="warning" %}
-> To interact with the RoadRunner jobs plugin, you will need to have the RPC defined in the rpc configuration
+To interact with the RoadRunner jobs plugin, you will need to have the RPC defined in the rpc configuration
-> section.
+section.
 You can refer to the documentation page [here](../php/rpc.md) to learn more about the configuration and
-> installation.
+installation.
+{% endhint %}

 When the connection is created, and the availability of the functionality is checked, we can connect to the queue we
 need using `connect()` method.

+{% code title="connect.php" %}

 ```php
 $queue = $jobs->connect('queue-name');
 ```

+{% endcode %}

 ### Task Creation

 Before submitting a task to the queue, you should create this task.
 To create a task, it is enough to call the
 corresponding `create()` method.

+{% code title="create.php" %}

 ```php
 $task = $queue->create(SendEmailTask::class);